‘Where!?!’ Taïga scrambles up on a rock to have a better view. ‘Oh. My. God.’

 She is quite nervous, but the Appaloosa that now goes by the name Spot, lets her approach and saddle her calmly.
 As soon as Spot accepts Chase hanging over her back, getting used to the weight of a rider, Tate starts on the next step.
 Slowly Chase slides her leg across the horse’s back and sits immobile.
 Tate mounts Shadow and instructing Chase not to dangle her legs or spook Spot otherwise, starts walking his horse around the corral.
 Spot follows Tate and Cloud around the pen with Chase on her back, Chuck holding the lead line and walking next to them.

 He looks up at Chase and asks, ‘Do you think you can jog a little?’
 Chase nods, her mouth a thin line.
 ‘OK, just nudge her gently with your legs… Yes, that’s right!’

 Spot jumps forward and Chase pales.

 They try again and Spot understands this time and tentatively settles into a slow jog, Chuck huffing next to them.
-Chase is smiling the whole time, and when she dismounts after 20 minutes, complaining about her sore butt, she asks when she can try again!
+Chase is smiling the whole time, and when she dismounts after twenty minutes, complaining about her sore butt, she also asks when she can try again.

-Finally the time comes to ride the little paint… Taïga is slightly nervous when it’s “her” mare’s turn.
+Taïga is a little nervous when finally it’s “her” mare’s turn.
 She holds her breath as Chuck puts one foot in the stirrup, and slowly swings his leg over the horse’s back, making sure he doesn’t kick her.
 He holds still a moment before slowly sinking down into the saddle.